convos-chat/convos/blog/_posts/2020-05-26-create-your-own-theme-detailed-walkthrough.md

 ![](/public/screenshots/2020-05-26-choosenewtheme.png)

 We created our theme, and switched to it.
-At the moment, our new theme is a vanilla copy of `high-contrast light` but it's a start and we can now play with it (and it will be reflected in our convos in almost real time).
+At the moment, our new theme is a vanilla copy of `high-contrast light` but it's just a start and we can now play with it (and it will be reflected in our convos in almost real time).

 **It is very easy to develop a new theme because without even having to restart convos, your changes are immediately viewable !!!**